 1916: A petition was presented to the Town Council asking for a special election to secure a tax levy to support the library.

 1917: The tax levy passed.
 The Wellman-Scofield Library became The Wellman-Scofield Public Library.

 1936: The library moved to the front portion of the former Security Savings Bank located at 217 Eighth Avenue.
 The City Hall offices and the jail were also housed in this building.

 1958: A move to the new Municipal Building located at 316 8th Avenue was made.
 Once again the library shared a building that housed the City Hall offices, and the jail.

-1982: Mrs. Benton (Marian) Jolliffe presented the library a $5,000 gift in memory of her mother, Helen Durst, a longtime trustee.
+1982: Mrs. Benton (Marian) Jolliffe presented the library with a $5,000 gift in memory of her mother, Helen Durst, a longtime trustee.

 1984: A $10,000 grant was received from the Kinney-Lindstrom Foundation and $5,000 was donated by supporters of the library for remodeling.